lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 ## Manage Unread Count on Each Message

-### Send Mark As Read
+### Send Mark-as-Read

-To display the unread count on opponents, you have to send mark as read command whenever you received messages.
+In order to display the number of users who did not read a certain message, you have to send the mark-as-read command whenever you receive message.

 ```objectivec
 [Jiver setEventHandlerConnectBlock:^(JiverChannel *channel) {